abdulcelil/parallel-components/README.md

 transfer them to the output queues they host.

-# Creating components

-The constructor must contain a connection number integer and a lambda expression.
-Connection number is the component number that receives results from this component. connection numbers will be automated in my next work.
-For the Node Components template parameters, the first parameter is the data type in the outputs, the other parameters are the data types of the parameters of the lambda expression

 # General Summary English
 This code appears to be an implementation of a parallel components thread container library.
 It defines a templated Input class that takes a function object and runs it in a loop, producing results that are pushed onto a queue.
 The Input class also has a start() method that sets a flag to begin processing and a join() method that waits for the thread to finish execution.